oracle/json-in-db/JdbcExamples/README.md

       -Dexec.args='jdbc:oracle:thin:ADMIN/mypassword@mydb_tp?TNS_ADMIN=/Users/test/Wallet_mydb'
     ```

-3. You can also run individual examples one at a time which is useful if you want to modify the code and rerun specific parts:
+3. You can also run specific examples, one at a time:

     ```
      mvn -q exec:java \